-Athletes are pushing themselves further than the average individual and need extra fuel.
+Athletes are pushing themselves further than the average individual and are always looking for help when fighting fatigue.
 As the body is stressed and the necessity for recovery is ever present, supplements can play a key role alongside a well balanced diet.
 There are certain evidence-based supplements that can improve health in individual circumstances, but a potent and effective multivitamin will act as your best friend.

 With that said, supplements are great - but it would be a mistake to overlook your food and water intake.
-This should be the foundation of your nutrition, with supplements helping you progress to the next level.
+This should be the foundation of your nutrition, and then you should start looking for the best performance supplements.

 So, what are the best vitamins to help us reach that next level?

 Stress on the immune system, skeletal structure and metabolism is commonplace in athletes.
 Combine this with the likely deficiency of Vitamin D that many people in the UK suffer from, the need for a Vitamin D supplement has never been more obvious.